 In March 2019, the Bank increased its participation in Unisoft S.A from 18.02% to 29.06%, as a result of the share capital increase performed in the context of the company's debt restructuring scheme.
-In April 2019, an agreement was signed for the disposal of the entire share capital of Unisoft S.A., for a consideration of € 0.8 million.
+In the second quarter of 2019, the disposal of the holding in the company was completed.